codepo8/developer-advocacy-handbook/write-excellent-code-examples.md

 It might be tempting to host your code and demos on a personal server, and I have done this for years now myself.
 The great thing about that is that you control the server.
-The bad thing about that is that it is up to you to maintain that server.
+The bad thing is that it is up to you to maintain that server.
 And you want to spend your time advocating, not as a server admin.

 > **Warning:** I've been using my server as a playground for years and that's also painfully obvious when I look at the state of it.
 Some of my code from the past ended up being excellent attack vectors and at one time one of my AJAX demos from 2006 ended up allowing for a spam blog being installed in one deeply hidden folder.
-This also meant that Google blocked my domain and many other issues.
+This also meant that Google blocked my domain, and many other issues.

 Having a playground server is great, but it should also be obvious to you and the people who look at your code that it is a scratchpad.
 The